ericjkunz/Tendigi-Test/README.md

 <img src="https://raw.githubusercontent.com/ericjkunz/Tendigi-Test/master/TDTestScreenshot.PNG?token=AG5RqqALQiNiGZ_suJwjtfQnYIsgpHzbks5U9fx7wA%3D%3D" width="200" />

 I decided to use a UITableView since it fits viewing a Twitter feed well.
-The main UITableView implements its refreshControl in order to request for the latest tweets and reload the view.
+The main UITableView implements its refreshControl which makes a request for the latest tweets and reload the view.

 Since Tendigi's tweets are usually about cool articles and news stories I made it so tapping anywhere on a tweet will open a UIWebView with the link found in the tweet.
 The link is found in the tweet's text using NSDataDetector.
 An action button is present when viewing a webpage so that it can be shared via any of the services the user has installed on their device.